Grey Cup: Broadcasting

 The Grey Cup game was first broadcast on radio in 1928.
 The Canadian Broadcasting Corporation (CBC) carried radio coverage of the game for 51 years until 1986, when a network of private broadcasters took over.

 Canadian television was in its infancy in 1952 when Toronto's CBLT paid $7,500 for the rights to carry the first televised broadcast of a Grey Cup game.
 Within two years, it was estimated that 80 percent of the nation's 900,000 television sets were tuned into the game, even though the first national telecast did not occur until 1957.
 The Grey Cup continues to be one of Canada's most-viewed sporting events.
 The 1962 "Fog Bowl" game was the first Grey Cup to be broadcast on American television.

 The CBC carried the first national telecasts exclusively, but the CTV Television Network purchased rights to the 1962 game.
 The move sparked concern across Canada as the newly formed network was not yet available in many parts of the country.
-The debate over whether an "event of national interest" should be broadcast by the publicly funded CBC or private broadcasters reached the floor of Parliament as members of the federal government weighed in.
+The debate over whether an "event of national interest" should be broadcast by the publicly funded the CBC or private broadcasters reached the floor of Parliament as members of the federal government weighed in.
 It was decided that both networks would carry the game.
 The two networks continued with the simulcast arrangement until 1986 when CTV ceased its coverage.

 The CFL operated the Canadian Football Network, a coalition of private broadcasters that shared league games and the Grey Cup with the CBC, from 1987 to 1990.
-CBC then broadcast the championship game alone until 2007, when the CFL sold exclusive rights to all games, including the Grey Cup, to specialty channel The Sports Network (TSN) and its French-language sister station Réseau des sports (RDS), a deal that was criticized by Canadians without cable access.
+The CBC then broadcast the championship game alone until 2007, when the CFL sold exclusive rights to all games, including the Grey Cup, to specialty channel The Sports Network (TSN) and its French-language sister station Réseau des sports (RDS), a deal that was criticized by Canadians without cable access.
 Nonetheless, TSN and RDS achieved a record audience for the 2009 Grey Cup, with 6.1 million Canadians watching the game in its entirety, and over 14 million viewing at least part of the contest.
 Viewership has declined in recent years, and in 2014, about 33%, of Canadians watched at least some of the game, peaking at 5.1 million viewers in the fourth quarter.

+Since TSN became the Canadian Football League's exclusive broadcast partner in 2009, Paul Graham produced coverage for all Grey Cup games until 2024.
+By 2018, Grey Cup coverage included a crew of 200 people and utilized 40 cameras including super slow motion cameras for instant replays, and a camera mounted on the referee.